For The Bench

 7 Y-Y

 A chatty and vivacious jonquil.
 Sabrosa is a delicious cross between the two species N.rupicola and N.jonquilla.
-Petite and late, an ADS Miniature.
+A star player in the container and rock garden Sabrosa is petite and late, an ADS Miniature.

 1 Y-R